davisidarta/dbMAP/README.md

 # dbMAP
 A python module for running diffusion-based Manifold Approximaiton and Projection (dbMAP), a dimensionality reduction method based on diffusion maps and UMAP that is both generalized and computationally efficient.
+Please check our preprint at SneakPeak: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3582067

 # Installation and dependencies